 Access news and reference materials on a wide range of legal topics, from Criminal Law and Family Law to Intellectual Property and Tax.
 Users can sign up for regular email updates.
 Click on the link above to access our full list of Bloomberg BNA resources by title or by subject.

-Bloomberg Law is an integrated online legal research system now available to Pepperdine Law students, faculty, and staff.
 Along with state and federal primary and secondary legal materials, Bloomberg Law provides access to extensive business & financial news and information.
-Another notable feature is the ability to access federal dockets as an alternative to PACER, as well as many state and even some international dockets.
+Account holders can also use it as an alternative to PACER to access federal dockets, as well as many state and even some international dockets.
 Registered students have free summer use of Bloomberg Law no matter where you will be working.

 Interactive tutorials in over 25 different legal subject areas.
 To access this resource from their website, you must register using the Pepperdine University School of Law CALI authorization code.
 If you do not have the authorization code please see a reference librarian.
 Complete your registration on the CALI website (linked above).

 Provides free public access to the full text of the CCR.